opentensor/developer-docs/docs/questions-and-answers.md

 Bittensor is a platform for the production of digital commodities, including AI inference, training, and infrastructure, as well as others unrelated to artificial intelligence.

-Bittensor is backed by its own layer 1 blockchain, Subtensor.
-The distributed ledger of the Bittensor main network serves as the system of record, and the incentive to harvest TAO, Bittensor's cryptocurrency, drives activity across the platform.
+Bittensor is backed by its own substrate blockchain, Subtensor.
+The distributed ledger of the Bittensor main network serves as the system of record, and TAO, Bittensor's cryptocurrency token, serves to incentivize activity across the platform.

 ### So what is a subnet?